moinwiki/moin/docs/user/creolewiki.rst

 **Notes**:

-Closing equals signs are optional, and if they are used they will not affect the output.
+Closing equals signs are optional and do not affect the output.
 Also, whitespace between the first word of the heading and the opening equals sign will not be shown in the output (ie. leading whitespace is stripped).

 Text formatting
 ===============

-The following is a table of inline markup that can be used to control text formatting in Creole.
+The following is a table of inline markup that can be used to format text in Creole.

 +-------------------------------------+---------------------------------------+
 | Markup                              | Result                                |